Program Description

 Two archaeology students sifting through excavation material.

-Two anthropology students sift through excavation material during the 2023 field season.
-Image courtesy of The Southeastern and Midwestern Archaeology Lab at UIUC.
+Students sift through excavation material during the 2023 field season.
+Image courtesy of the UIUC Southeastern and Midwestern Archaeology Lab.

 We also offer a Historical Archaeology program.